Deformed SPDE models with an application to spatial modeling of significant wave height: Results of case study

-For model validation we will compare the empirical distribution of accumulated fatigue damage between the data and simulated data from the fitted model for the route shown in Figure \ref{fig:atlanticRoute}, which is a scenario similar to the one in \citet{lit:podgorski}.
+For model validation we will compare the empirical distribution of accumulated fatigue damage between the data and simulated data from the fitted model for the route shown in Figure~\ref{fig:atlanticRoute}, which is a scenario similar to the one in \citet{lit:podgorski}.
 The continuous route is approximated by line segments between $100$ point locations (evenly spaced in geodesic distance).

-We set the ships speed to a fixed value of $10 m/s$ which yields a sailing duration of $149.69$ hours or equivalently $6.23$ days.
-The heading of the ship, in one of the 100 locations on route, is approximated as the mean between the direction acquired from the two connecting line segments.
-We set the constants specific to the ship as in \citep{lit:podgorski, lit:mao}, i.e. $C = 20, \beta = 3,$ and $\gamma = 10^{12.73}$.
-In order to use \eqref{eq:fatigueDamage} we also need the propagating waves angle in comparison with the ship.
+We set the ships speed to a fixed value of $10$ m/s which yields a sailing duration of $149.69$ hours or equivalently $6.23$ days.
+The heading of the ship, in one of the 100 locations en route, is approximated as the mean between the direction acquired from the two connecting line segments.
+We set the constants specific to the ship as in~\citet{lit:podgorski, lit:mao}, i.e. $C = 20, \beta = 3,$ and $\gamma = 10^{12.73}$.
+In order to use Equation~\eqref{eq:fatigueDamage} we also need the propagating waves angle in comparison with the ship.
 In \citet{lit:podgorski} the mean wave propagation in space was estimated for each month of a year.
-We use their propagation estimates in order to acquire the instantaneous angle between the ships heading and the expected direction of the traveling waves during the month of April.
+We use those propagation estimates in order to acquire the instantaneous angle between the ships heading and the expected direction of the traveling waves during the month of April.

-Our temporal resolution is low (one measurement per day) and we want to compare the empirical distribution from data with equivalent empirical distributions from simulations of the fitted model, which is not temporal.
-Therefore we assume that the sea state is constant in time but spatially varying during the ship's journey.
-Finally, to acquire the accumulated damage, the numerical integration was computed for the 100 point locations on the route.
+Our model is purely spatial and the temporal resolution of the data is low (one measurement per day).
+We want to compare the empirical distribution of the accumulated damage using data with simulations from our model.
+Therefore, as mentioned in Section~\ref{sec:model}, we assume that the sea state is constant in time but spatially varying during the ship's journey.
+Finally, to acquire the accumulated damage, the numerical integration of Equation~\eqref{eq:fatigueDamageInt} is computed over the 100 point locations on the route.